"An excellent friendly service from start to finish – as always!"

 Our fees cover all the work required to complete the purchase of your new home, including dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty).
 Each transaction is different and our fees are calculated to take this into account.
-We will supply you with a personalised estimate but as a guide the fees range from £980 +VAT to £1515 +VAT.
+We will supply you with a personalised estimate but as a guide the fees range from £1,250 +VAT to £7,500 +VAT for very high value properties.
 In addition we charge a fee of £100 +VAT for drafting and submitting the Stamp Duty Land Tax return, a fee of £35 +VAT for arranging the transfer of monies on completion through the banking system and a £10 +VAT (for each buyer) for an electronic ID check)

 Disbursements are any costs related to your matter that are payable to third parties, such as search fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 There are certain disbursements which will be set out in the individual lease relating to the Property.
 The disbursements which we anticipate will apply are set out separately below.
 This list is not exhaustive and other disbursements may apply depending on the terms of the lease.
 We will update you on specific fees upon receipt and review of the lease from the seller’s solicitors.

 Local Authority Search(varies but Royal Borough of Kingston upon Thames for example)